Division Director, Associate Professor

 - Virtual Technologies in Health and Rehabilitation

 - Academic Leadership

-Dr. Darragh serves on the research committee of the American Academy of Cerebral Palsy and Developmental Medicine and is a member of the American Occupational Therapy Association Academic Leadership Council.
+Dr. Darragh serves as Chair of the Research Committee for the American Academy of Cerebral Palsy and Developmental Medicine and is a member of the American Occupational Therapy Association Academic Leadership Council.
 She is a Fellow of the American Occupational Therapy Association.

 Dr. Darragh is the director of the Occupational Therapy Division in the School of Health and Rehabilitation Sciences in the College of Medicine.
 She assumed this role in 2014 and led the OT Division through its transition from an entry-level Master’s degree to an entry level Doctoral degree.
 She also spearheaded the OT Division’s transition to a Holistic Admissions process to increase the diversity of experience, background and thought of our student body.
 In this capacity, she serves on the SHRS Executive Committee, the College of Medicine Education Leadership Team, and the SHRS Graduate Studies Committee.
 In addition, she serves on the University Senate representing the College of Medicine, a term that began in August, 2017 and is a member of the Council on Student Affairs.
 Her leadership interests include strategic planning, faculty professional development and mentorship, and diversity and inclusion.